Family firms and their nonfamily investors

 - Conflicts between shareholders and debt holders (also known as the third agency problem).

-As a downside, firms with controlling owners may have stronger conflicts between majority and minority shareholders.
-For instance, the majority shareholders may take advantage of the free cash flows produced by the firm ( tunneling) rather than paying them as dividends and thus share them with all other owners.
-The temptation to do so may be larger if the majority shareholder owns a relatively small share of equity and therefore receives a small share of the dividends.
+In contrast, family firms have a larger potential for conflicts between majority (family) and minority shareholders.
+For example, majority shareholders may appropriate free cash flow produced by the firm ( tunneling) rather than paying it out as dividends and sharing with other owners.
+The temptation to do so may be larger if the majority shareholder owns a relatively small share of equity, and consequently receives only a small share of the dividends.
+If external investors believe family owners are likely to behave self-interested in economic affairs, they are likely to require a discount to purchase the shares of the family firm.